 Jodhpur Ancient Stepwell (Toorji Ka Jhalra)

-The stepwell has built for centuries in India and used for water supply.
-These staircase of the stepwell are masterpieces like an inverted pyramid with its zig-zag stairs to the water reservoir for easy access for people to draw water.
+The stepwell has been built for centuries in India and used for water supply.
+These staircases of the stepwell are masterpieces like an inverted pyramid with zig-zag stairs to the water reservoir for easy access for people to draw water.

 How to get there: Toorji Ka Jhalra it’s a short walk from the clock tower market.
-The location is right next to the Raas hotel; otherwise, if you have the app Maps.me type the name Toorji Stepwell, or ask any locals, they’ll point you there.
+The location is right next to the Raas hotel; otherwise, if you have the app Maps.me type the name Toorji Stepwell or ask any locals, and they’ll point you there.

-The fort itself is an unusual sight because of the richly decorated palaces and beautiful courtyards.
+The fort is an unusual sight because of its richly decorated palaces and beautiful courtyards.
 Underneath are the blue-painted houses of the old town that are packed together like in a cubic painting.
-It’s quite a large site, allow plenty of time in the fort.
-We easily spent two hours without noticing at the hours.
+It’s quite a large site, allowing plenty of time in the fort.
+We easily spent two hours without noticing the hours.

-Good to know: Entrance fee 600 INR for foreign visitors.
-It’s a steep walk to the entrance, but at the bottom, there’s an elevator for 50 rupees.
+More info: The entrance fee is 600 INR for foreign visitors.
+It’s a steep walk to the entrance, but there’s an elevator for 50 rupees at the bottom.

 Umaid Bhawan Palace

-The building itself is the real attraction, but the hotel area is off-limits.
-The museum is open for the public, as a small part of the palace functions with an entrance fee of 100 rupees.
-Inside has a large display of photographs and information about the construction of the palace.
+The building is a natural attraction, but the hotel area is off-limits.
+The museum is open to the public, as a small part of the palace functions with an entrance fee of 100 rupees.
+Inside has a large display of photographs and information about the palace’s construction.

 A visit to Bishnoi Village enhances the experience of our travel to India; otherwise, it would have been incomplete.
-The drive itself on the dirt road was enjoyable; we were able to see people leading their ordinary lives as we drove through the countryside.
+The drive on the dirt road was enjoyable; we could see people leading their ordinary lives as we drove through the countryside.

 How to get there: regular cars are not permitted in the village.
-Visitors can only go with a safari jeep, and cost 2500 INR for two-person.
-Travel agencies in Jodhpur can arrange a trip to the town, while we didn’t bother anything as our driver arrange the transport for us.
+Visitors can only go with a safari jeep, which costs 2500 INR for two-person.
+Travel agencies in Jodhpur can arrange a trip to the town, while we didn’t bother anything as our driver arranged the transport for us.